jim-schwoebel/allie/training/readme.md

 * 'adanet' - Google's AutoML framework in tensorflow (https://github.com/tensorflow/adanet).
 * 'alphapy' - keras, scikit-learn, xgboost (https://github.com/ScottfreeLLC/AlphaPy).

-Archived modeling techniques (in archived folder):
-* 'autokeras' - automatic optimization of a neural network. (https://autokeras.com/) - neural architecture search (takes a very long time). (cannot make predictions from MLP models trained...
-WTF?) 👎
-* 'autosklearn' - added to pip3 installation + script. (segmentation faults are common, thus archived.
-If documentation and community improves, may be good to add back in). 👎
-* [pLDA](https://github.com/RaviSoji/plda) - this works only for symmetrical images (as it cannot compute eigenvector for many of the feature arrays we have created).
-For this reason, it is probably not a good idea to use this as a standard training method. 👎

-Note that the autoML techniques are expensive and can take up to 1-2 days to fully train a model.

 ## Things to finish (before production build)
 Other things.
 * If augment == True, can augment (audio, text, image, and video data)